 Changing from non-credit to credit status or from credit to non-credit must be done through the Registrar's office before the second class meeting.
-In order to change from non-credit to credit status for a course, students must already be admitted to a degree program at the time of the change.
+To change from non-credit to credit status for a course, students must already be admitted to a degree program at the time of the change.